retooth2/xenharmlib/doc/index.rst

    Frequency(3*3**(1/13))
    2

-Audience & Design philosophy
+Audience & Design Philosophy
 -----------------------------

 Xenharmlib is targeted at composers and researchers who already have basic knowledge in python programming.

-Xenharmlib does **not** aim to be a score composition tool, sequencer or synthesizer (however it is possible to build such things on top of it).
+Xenharmlib does **not** aim to be a score composition tool, sequencer, or synthesizer (however it is possible to build such things on top of it).
 Rather it wants to provide a toolset for exploring different concepts of harmonic relations with a scientific focus.

-Xenharmlib is object oriented but mostly designed around functional programming principles: Objects are considered immutable and methods do not alter internal states but return modified versions of the original object.
+Xenharmlib is object-oriented but mostly designed around functional programming principles: Objects are considered immutable and methods do not alter internal states but return modified versions of the original object.